Frequently Asked Questions

 UCEDA International will issue the Form I-20 to prospective F-1 students, including Change of Status applicants, who intend to enroll in a full-time program of study.

 The Form I-20 is a Certificate of Eligibility for F-1 Student Status.
-A nonimmigrant applying for F-1 status needs a Form I-20 to apply for an F-1 visa at a U.S. Consulate or Embassy. school?
+A nonimmigrant applying for F-1 status needs a Form I-20 to apply for an F-1 visa at a U.S. Consulate or Embassy.

 First, get a Form I-20.
 Once you receive acceptance to the school and provide evidence of financial support, as well as any other supporting documents, a designated school official will send you a Form I-20, “Certificate of Eligibility for F-1 Student Status.”
 Next, Pay the I-901 Student and Exchange Visitor Information System (SEVIS) Fee: All international students must pay the I-901 SEVIS Fee.
 You can pay your fee at FMJFee.com.
 For more information, watch the I-901 SEVIS Fee Payment Video.
 Finally, you can apply for a visa to travel to the United States at any U.S. embassy or consulate.
 Make sure you bring all required documents with you.